Tree Trimming Info, Streetlights, Disconnect Requests

 PUD representatives, or other qualified personnel, are responsible for communicating this policy to the customers.

-Supervisors are responsible for monitoring and ensuring compliance with this policy.
 The General Manager is responsible for the overall administration of this policy as it applies to employees.

 • We hire certified tree-trimmers to maintain a safe corridor around power lines.
 They work throughout the county on a multi-year schedule.
 They use natural pruning methods to maintain the health of the trees.
 Natural pruning, besides being healthier for the tree, also reduces re-sprouting in problem areas and limits the length of sprouts that do occur.
 The tree’s species, structure, and the strength of the wood are all considered when trees are pruned.